simpsonsheridan04-hue/ACNH_villagers/README.md

 This dataset was gathered from Kaggle (https://www.kaggle.com/datasets/jessicali9530/animal-crossing-new-horizons-nookplaza-dataset?select=villagers.csv).
 Please note, this does not include content of any new villagers after the initial game launch in 2020.
 Three updates were launched on 3/2021, 11/2021, and 1/2026, which added additonal villagers through amiibos. (source: https://www.ign.com/wikis/animal-crossing-new-horizons/Villager_List:_All_Villagers_and_Special_Characters)

 ## Additional Visuals
-Check out this additional visual made using tableau for a sneak peak!
+Check out this additional visual made using Tableau for a sneak peak!

 <img width="999" height="799" alt="Dashboard 1" src="https://github.com/user-attachments/assets/0f9d0f35-07cf-494d-8edd-81645a4580af" />